 Continuing the COVID-19 pandemic, the frontal lessons in the presence will be made available also remotely in synchronous-streaming (in compliance with the class schedule) through the MS Teams application.

 Assessment methods and criteria

-The results of the examination are published on the Esse3 portal within 3 days from the exam date.
-Students can view the exam by appointment with the teacher.
+Exam results are published on the Esse3 portal within 3 days of the exam date.
+Students can view the exam, after appointment with the teacher.